Iridomyrmex rufoniger

-Iridomyrmex rufoniger is a species of ant in the genus Iridomyrmex.
+Iridomyrmex rufoniger, also known as the Tufted Tyrant Ant is a species of ant in the genus Iridomyrmex.
 It was described by Lowne in 1865.
 The species is endemic to Australia and introduced to several other countries.

 Taxonomy

 The species was first described by Lowne in 1865, and the species has three synonyms.
 This includes Iridomyrmex rufoniger domesticus (Forel, 1907), Acantholepis mamillatus (Lowne, 1865), and Iridomyrmex rufoniger septentrionalis (Forel, 1902).
 The species is classified in the genus Iridiomyrmex, which is in the subfamily Dolichoderinae.

 Identification

 The species is a part of the Iridomyrmex purpureus group, and is among the most familiar ant the Australian public is affiliated with.
-A typical worker is a medium-sized ant in comparison to its relatives within its genus, and will have a broad head, with a blue or yellowish-green iridescence on the workers gaster.
+A typical worker is a medium-sized ant in comparison to its relatives within its genus, and will have a broad head, with a blue or yellowish-green iridescence on the worker's gaster.
 These ants in Sydney are different in variation and can be distinguished by their dark coloured appearance and small heads, which isn't normal when compared to other colonies elsewhere in Australia.